Eco-Flow/synteny/README.md

 Nextflow pipeline to run JCVI

-Please cite "Tang et al. (2008) Synteny and Collinearity in Plant Genomes.
-Science" if you use this Nextflow wrapper of JCVI MCSxanX software.
+Please cite : "Tang et al. (2008) Synteny and Collinearity in Plant Genomes.
+Science", if you use this Nextflow wrapper of JCVI MCSxanX software.

 # General information

-This is a developmental Nextflow ls workflow running JCVI, to look at gene synteny with chromosome level assemblies (less than 40 chromosomes or scaffolds ideally- for better visualisation).
+This is a developmental Nextflow workflow running JCVI, to look at gene synteny with chromosome level assemblies (less than 40 chromosomes or scaffolds ideally- for better visualisation).
 We will paint chromosomes from one species to another, translate scaffolds between species, and produce dot plots and basic statistics.

 All you need is either a genome in fasta format with an annotation file in gff3 (or gff augustus).
 OR you can supply a NCBI genome reference ID (which will be automatically downloaded; e.g. GCF_000001215.4).

-There are two branches,
+There is one main branch.
 'main': which can run 2 or more samples against eachother pairwise, producing dotplots and chromosome plots, along with species wise statistics and gene statistics.
-'pair': (currently in development) which runs just two samples against eachother, producing dotplots, chromosome plots and macrosynteny connection plots.

 To run on different platforms, you may need to create a profile.
 We recommend using the prebuilt Docker profile (to run locally or through Gitpod), though if you are running on a HPC, you will need to change this.
 Please open an issue and I can help create a profile for your environment.
 Use the flag `-profile` to choose the environment in the script command.
 These are found in the folder `conf`.

-*For UCL myriad users, see conf/myriad.config* : this runs a SunGridEngine configuration.
+*For UCL myriad users, see conf/myriad.config* : this runs a SunGridEngine configuration with `-profile myriad`.

 # Run with Gitpod (recommended)